TradeIdeasPhilip/jpeg/README.md

 - Compare _each_ pixel to _each_ of its 8 neighbors.

-  - Start by comparing each pixel in the final image to it's neighbor in the final image. (i.e. Compute the first derivative or the first difference.)
+  - Start by comparing each pixel in the final image to its neighbor in the final image. (i.e. Compute the first derivative or the first difference.)
   - Then do the same thing to the corresponding pixels in the original image.
   - Then, for each of the 8 directions, compare the values we computed in the previous two bullet points.
   - A lot of these differences will be negative, so square the values at this step.